Fahrenheit 11/9: Synopsis

 Apart from the Trump Administration, the documentary delves into some events that Moore believes are connected to or inspired by Trump, such as the 2014 Flint water crisis, which was orchestrated by an appointee of the then Republican Governor of Michigan Rick Snyder—who changed the source from Lake Huron to the Flint River, leading to toxic levels of lead in the water.
 Moore also focuses on the 2018 Stoneman Douglas High School shooting in Parkland, Florida, which resulted in the March for Our Lives protest across the United States calling for gun control measures, and also criticizes politicians who receive campaign donations from the National Rifle Association.
 Another of Moore's targets was outgoing U.S. President Barack Obama, whose visit to Flint in 2016, Moore says, did not live up to the expectations of the people of Flint, who expected to receive federal help after the visit.

-Moore compares Trump's rise to power to that of Adolf Hitler and the Nazi Party, parallels the Reichstag fire with the September 11 attacks, compares Hitler's speeches blaming different ethnicities, religions, and sexual orientations for Germany's problems to some of Trump's comments, and showcases then-recent instances of unprovoked racial violence that he states was inspired by Trump.
+Moore compares Trump's rise to power to that of Adolf Hitler and the Nazi Party, parallels the Reichstag fire with the September 11 attacks, compares Hitler's speeches blaming different ethnicities, religions, and sexual orientations for Germany's problems to some of Trump's comments, and showcases then-recent instances of unprovoked racial violence that he states were inspired by Trump.

 In the conclusion of the film, Moore contends that the United States Constitution no longer protects normal Americans from the wealthy and powerful of American society, and that the American Dream is now nothing more than a mere dream.
 To this point, Moore cites his previous documentaries Roger and Me (which Trump stated in an interview with Roseanne Barr he enjoyed), Bowling for Columbine, and Capitalism: A Love Story.
 Moore says that after the likes of previous U.S. presidents such as Ronald Reagan, Bill Clinton, George W. Bush and Barack Obama, the country needed to see a president like Trump in order to wake up to the reality of what he believes the United States of America has truly become: a country not worth saving, but starting anew.

 The documentary features cameos of left-wing activist politicians like Alexandria Ocasio-Cortez and Rashida Tlaib.